 What is DR testing?

-DR testing is the process of verifying that a DR plan works as intended.
+DR testing is the process of verifying that a data disaster recovery plan works as intended.
 It examines all aspects of the DR plan, including the procedures, tools, and personnel involved in the recovery process.

 There are three types of recovery testing.
 The first one, called the plan review, involves the DR plan developers and implementers closely examining the plan for any inconsistencies, errors, and incomplete components.